-First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2014.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+Admitted applicants should include wait-listed students

-oursequently offered duffillosion C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied 5606 C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted 1151 C1 Total full-time, first-time, first-year (freshman) men who enrolled C1 Total part-time, first-time, first-year (freshman) men who enrolled • C1 Total full-time, first-time, first-year (freshman) women who enrolled 576 C1 Total part-time, first-time, first-year (freshman) women who enrolled 4
+C1 Total first-time, first-year (freshman) men who applied 0 C1 Total first-time, first-year (freshman) women who applied 5676 C1 Total first-time, first-year (freshman) men who were admitted 0 C1 Total first-time, first-year (freshman) women who were admitted 1349 C1 Total full-time, first-time, first-year (freshman) men who enrolled 0 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 C1 Total full-time, first-time, first-year (freshman) women who enrolled 613 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6

-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent C2 on space availability)
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

-Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2013 admissions: • C2 Number of qualified applicants offered a placed on waiting list 1207 C2 Number accepting a place on the waiting list 635 C2 Number of wait-listed students admitted 41 C2 Is your waiting list ranked?
-No •
+Yes No C2 Do you have a policy of placing students on a waiting list? Х C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list 1108 C2 Number accepting a place on the waiting list 573 C2 Number of wait-listed students admitted 21 C2 Is your waiting list ranked? Х